How does praying and fasting for marriage benefit a relationship?

 The dictionary defines fasting as “abstaining from all or some kinds of food or drink, especially as a religious observance.”

-Today I want to dive into details of fasting for your marriage, so I have a spot on the blog to send wives to.
+Today I want to dive into details of praying and fasting for your marriage, so I have a spot on the blog to send wives to.

 The fasting we are going to talk about today is Biblical fasting.
 Not fasting for medical or health purposes.